Allen helps lead Grizzlies past short-handed 76ers

 PHILADELPHIA (AP) — Grayson Allen had 11 of his 15 points during a game-changing third quarter, lifting the Memphis Grizzlies to a 116-100 victory Sunday night over the short-handed Philadelphia 76ers, who were without All-Star center Joel Embiid.

 Dillon Brooks scored 17 points and Jonas Valanciunas had 16 points and 12 rebounds for the Grizzlies, who began play ninth in the Western Conference.
-Memphis had seven players in double-figures.
+Memphis had seven players in double-figures and totaled 30 assists.

 Tobias Harris scored 21 points for the 76ers, who have played 11 of their last 12 games without Embiid.
 Philadelphia remained tied with Brooklyn, which lost to Chicago earlier on Sunday, atop of the Eastern Conference standings.